0xAlphaDevs/starknet-eth-trading-agent/README.md

 If you don't have one, create a Giza account [here](https://docs.gizatech.xyz/products/platform/resources/users).

-**Funded Wallet**

-You will need a funded Ethereum address linked to an Ape account.
-Follow the creating an account and funding the account parts of the MNIST tutorial to complete these steps.

 **Environment Variables**

 Create a .env file in the project directory and populate it with the following variables: